Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 ## PlexInTheCloud ##

 [PlexInTheCloud](https://github.com/chrisanthropic/PlexInTheCloud) is a series of bash scripts to install & configure: Plex, nzbget, sickrage, couchpotato, mylar, with rclone mounted Google Drive storage and full post-processing on your VPS (virtual private server).
 Includes a wiki with clear documentation

+## RCloneSync ##
+[RCloneSync.py](https://github.com/cjnaz/RCloneSync) provides bi-directional sync capability utilizing rclone.
+This tool was developed and debugged on Dropbox and Google Drive on Python 2.7 on Centos 7.
+I run it periodically as a cron job to sync the cloud services with a local drive which is Samba-served on my LAN.
+The official Dropbox and Drive services generally do not play well with network share drives.